cwgstreet/ESP32-BLE-Keyboard-with-EJECT/README.md

 # Fork of T-vK/ESP32-BLE-Keyboard adding EJECT key functionality

+### Issue:
-Issue:  When connecting a BLE device to an Apple iPad, IOS disables the virtual onscreen keyboard for text entry.
-I am building a
-  BLE foot switch (https://github.com/cwgstreet/flipTurn) page turner to pair with an iPad music app where I also need to
+  When connecting a BLE device to an Apple iPad, IOS disables the virtual onscreen keyboard for text entry.
+I am building a BLE foot switch page turner ([Flip Turn](https://github.com/cwgstreet/flipTurn)) to pair with an iPad music app.

-  be able to enter onscreen text (search songs etc.) when necessary, so need to be able to bring up the onscreen virtual keyboard while the device is connected.
+  Once paired, I need to be able to enter onscreen text to do tasks like search for song name.
+As such, I need override this, to bring up the onscreen virtual keyboard while the bluetooth device is connected.

+### Solution:
-Solution:  Sending the KEY_MEDIA_EJECT keypress toggles the onscreen keyboard visability.
-The code fix (substituting KEY_MEDIA_EJECT for the KEY_MEDIA_MUTE in the official library is discussed in the repository Issues but not implemented.
-This fork implements this change for my project.
+  In IOS, sending the KEY_MEDIA_EJECT keypress toggles the onscreen keyboard visability.
+The code fix requires substituting KEY_MEDIA_EJECT for the KEY_MEDIA_MUTE in the official library.
+This solution is discussed in the original repository Issue #3 but not implemented.
+This fork implements this coding change for use in my project.

 Solution reference (Issue #3):  https://github.com/T-vK/ESP32-BLE-Keyboard/issues/3